 The contraptions that exist in nightmares are so much more fantastic than those the waking world is limited to.
 You can rip devices straight from nightmares, and power them with fear alone.

-Effect: As a full-round action, you manifest a tool or device drawn from the darkest corners of humanity's dreams.
+Effect: As 3 actions, you can spend 1 terror to manifest a tool or device drawn from the darkest corners of humanity's dreams.
 This can be any tool whose Bulk is equal to 1/2 your ranks in Bulk or less.
 This nightmare tool is always subtly wrong or off in its appearance.
 It may be made of bone and flesh, or shaped in a way that defies conventional physics.
 However, despite its unnerving experience, it functions as a mundane tool of its type.
 If the tool requires a battery or other power source, it draws upon Terror to sustain itself, crackling with black lightning.

 You can also use Infernal Machine to power up an already existing tool that you can touch.
 In that case, the Bulk is instead limited to your ranks in Shroud, instead of 1/2.
 If you attempt to power up or control an object, you must touch it and make a full-round action.
 If this object belongs to somone who is in close contact with it (such as a driver sitting in their car), make a Shroud check against their Resolve defence.